huanrenfeng/skyrimStringsTool/README.md

 -f filename
      read a strings file and generate a totrans.txt.
-You edit totrans.txt and generate a transed.txt for the next step.
+You edit totrans.txt and generate a transed.txt by yourself( you can copy the totrans.txt to transed.txt and edit the file) for the next step.

      contents of the generated file is like this: